MUSICIAN

 The studio originally operated with an analog 8-track reel-to-reel setup, but as my client base rapidly expanded, I upgraded to a 24-track analog system in 1990 to meet the growing demand and enhance production quality.

-In 2010, I moved to Cabo Verde and shifted my focus back to live performance, taking a break from studio work to reconnect with my roots as a musician.
+In late 2010, I moved to Cabo Verde and shifted my focus back to live performance, taking a break from studio work to reconnect with my roots as a musician.
 During this time, I had the opportunity to perform with many of the top artists in Cabo Verdean music and founded my own band, Banda XL.
 We toured extensively across the islands of Cabo Verde, bringing our sound to a wide range of audiences, and occasionally traveled to Europe to perform at festivals and concerts.

 A few years later, I opened my own studio, XL Produções, in Praia, Cabo Verde.
 The studio quickly became a creative hub where I had the privilege of recording and producing music with many of the leading artists from both Cabo Verde and Portugal.